mochaMM/guideline/source_en/ArchitectureInDetail/DataAccessDetail/DataAccessMyBatis3.rst

 In such cases, "a method to execute SQL queued for batch execution" is provided in the Mapper interface."

-In MyBatis 3.2, \ ``flushStatements``\  method of \ ``org.apache.ibatis.session.SqlSession``\  interface must be called directly, however, a method is supported in MyBatis 3.3.0 and subsequent versions supported in terasoluna-gfw-mybatis3 5.2.0.RELEASE wherein a method which assigns \ ``@org.apache.ibatis.annotations.Flush``\  annotation in Mapper interface is created.
+In MyBatis 3.2, \ ``flushStatements``\  method of \ ``org.apache.ibatis.session.SqlSession``\  interface must be called directly, however, a method is supported in MyBatis 3.3.0 and subsequent versions supported wherein a method which assigns
+\ ``@org.apache.ibatis.annotations.Flush``\  annotation in Mapper interface is created.

  .. warning:: **Regarding update results returned by JDBC driver while using batch mode**